learn-co-curriculum/booleans-ruby-readme/README.md

   #=> true
 ```

 *Note:* You may see a warning regarding String literals when you run the above code.
 Ignore it!
-Ruby is just reminding us that it is a little strange to use the literal string `"hi"` in a statement, instead of saving it to a varialbe first.
+Ruby is just reminding us that it is a little strange to use the literal string `"hi"` in a statement, instead of saving it to a variable first.
 For example:

 ```ruby
 string = "hi"